 Guidance for site managers

 The following sets out simple steps that site managers can take to limit the spread of highly pathogenic avian influenza (HPAI) by human activities and give vulnerable bird species the best possible chance of survival and recovery by reducing any additional stress.
 This guidance covers any site where significant numbers of wild birds gather to breed, feed or roost, such as islands, shorelines, wetlands, and inland waterbodies, and includes protected areas and non-designated sites.
+This guidance assumes that HPAI is continuing to circulate in wild bird populations in Scotland.
+Advice provided by NatureScot’s Scientific Advisory Committee sub-group on HPAI has informed the contents of this guidance.

 Background

-This guidance is based on reactive strategies for dealing with outbreaks of diseases in wildlife and has the following aims.
+This guidance is based on reactive strategies for dealing with outbreaks of other diseases in wildlife and has the following aims.

 - Reduce the spread of the H5N1 virus between sites by human activities.
 HPAI can be spread through direct contact, for example handling infected birds, or indirect contact through transfer of faeces and feathers.
 The H5N1 virus can survive on organic matter such as soil and nesting material for several weeks.